 Coronavirus is officially in Texas prisons and jails.
 Now what?

-On Tuesday, the first Texas prisoner tested positive for the virus, and the next day, Dallas County reported the state’s first positive test for a jail inmate.
+On Tuesday, the first Texas prisoner tested positive for the virus.
+The next day, Dallas County reported the state’s first positive test for a jail inmate, which was soon followed by four more.
 The new coronavirus, which is known to have infected about 1,000 Texans and killed at least 12, is an especially dangerous threat behind bars, where there is often a combination of close quarters and unsanitary conditions.

-And even after exposure to the virus, quarantining and social distancing aren’t always an option.
+And even after exposure to the virus, quarantining and social distancing aren’t always options.

 At the Lychner State Jail north of Houston, the 58 men housed in a dorm with the 37-year-old who later tested positive are still locked up together, according to Texas Department of Criminal Justice spokesperson Jeremy Desel.
 The inmates are “medically restricted,” meaning they are mostly quarantined as a group away from inmates outside of their dorm.